Charul Malik: Early life

-Born in Delhi in 1985 to a Malik family from Faridabad (Haryana), her parents moved to Chandigarh just after her birth.
+Born in Delhi in 1985 to a family from Faridabad (Haryana), her parents moved to Chandigarh just after her birth.
 Her father G.S.
-Malik is an eminent lawyer in Punjab and Haryana High Court and mother Asha Malik, a teacher in Chandigarh.
+Malik is a lawyer in Punjab and Haryana High Court and mother Asha Malik, a teacher in Chandigarh.
 She has a twin sister named Parul and a younger brother Gaurav Malik.

 After Class X, she did Class XII in arts and then went on to complete her BA (HONS) with LL.B.

 Charul said she spent most of childhood days with her family watching television.
 During those days, Doordarshan was the only available TV channel, and Salma Sultan and Nalini Singh were her role models.

 Career

 Journalism

-Charul Malik started her career with Jain TV News Channel through an open interview and has gone on to become one of the finest news readers in the vast expanding industry.
-Famous TV celebrities Prannoy Roy and Vinod Dua have even complimented her on her fine flow of speech on more than one occasion.
+Charul Malik started her career with Jain TV News Channel through an open interview and later became a news reader.
+Prannoy Roy and Vinod Dua have complimented her finesse in flow of speech on multiple occasions.
 "Their compliments have infused into me more confidence and inspiration," says Charul.

 Charul has worked with Sahara Samay Channel before joining STAR News now ABP News where she had been one of the leading anchors, delivering news regularly since 2006.